 inlineScript: 'node ./generate --publish true --subscriptionId $(destSubscriptionId) --resourceGroupName $(destResourceGroupName) --serviceName $(destServiceName)'

-<source_service_connection> – service connection in Azure DevOps, for accessing resources in the source subscription
+<source_service_connection> – service connection in Azure DevOps allows accessing resources in the source subscription

-<destination_service_connection> – service connection in Azure DevOps, for accessing resources in the destination subscription
+<destination_service_connection> – service connection in Azure DevOps allowing to access resources in the destination subscription

 <source_subscription_id> – subscription id of the source APIM instance